 “When I went to the clubs fair, there were so many clubs to choose from, I knew I wanted to be involved in some form of martial art so I decided to join the Judo club.
 I wanted to make my experience studying in Ireland filled with challenging myself, meeting new people and learning new skills.
 By joining the Judo Club, I accomplished all of these things!
 I made bonds with all members of the club including students from other countries such as Germany.
 The instructors create such a safe comfortable and supportive environment to learn Judo.
 The club also does fun activities such as team hikes, surfing, and hitting the dance floor at the sports ball.

 My time spent with the Judo Club was such a large part of my abroad experience; I learned a lot, made loads of friends and had some great laughs!
 If there is one club you are thinking about joining at NUIG, make it this one!
 Cheers!”

 NUI Galway Judo Club was founded in 1965.
 We are the oldest and most successful martial arts club in NUI Galway.
 We have won over 20 intervarsities team titles in both Men's and Women's events.
-Most recently the 2015 intervarsities held in University College Cork.
+Most recently the 2020 Intervarsities held in National University Galway, Ireland.

 In 2015 we won the most amount of medals we also retained our Mens team title and our third place womens title!

 We held a very successful intervarsities in Galway Kingfisher Club in 2020, we here again won the most amount of medals and took home the Mens and Ladies team title.

 Club attended Grading in Dublin.
 2 members were awarded their Dan grades with one member achieved Brown belt.